 Next stop: Jérémy Demester’s home in Rome, which follows the evolution of the City of eternal changes.

 The exhibition is accompanied by an illustrated bilingual catalogue Italian-English, (Caro Cambi Editore) with an interview to the artist by Natacha Carron Vullierme.

 Born in 1988, Jérémy Demester, investigates and experiences various possibilities in painting.
 He does not belong to a group of painters.
 The son of gypsies, he is committed to a continuous quest, driven by the desire to experiment.
 His technique is very similar to painting.
 It oscillates between abstraction and figurative art, combining the finesse of oils with the brush strokes of a bodyshop mechanic.
 His artistic journey is characterized by a nomadic childhood, his dogs, training in various applied art schools and also the School of Fine Arts in Paris.
 He helps us understand the nature of his painting, conceived as a “commixture”, where countless esoteric and alchemical symbols emerge or are hidden, which transform something completely impure into an extraordinary abstract reality.
 The new location of the Muccaccia Contemporary gallery is a still-undefined promise that will give way to his practical character, setting out rules that are explicitly thought out for Rome, in order to transcend all conventions.
 This new manner of painting offers the spectator the visual equivalent of a scientific phenomenon.

-Share your pictures on Facebook and Instagram on the official page @mucciacciacontemporary using hashtags #mucciacciacontemporary #francescamatarazzo #ipergrafie.
+Share your photos on Facebook and Instagram official pages @mucciacciacontemporary using the hashtags #mucciacciacontemporary #jérémydemester

 Mucciaccia Contemporary, Borghese Square 1/A, 00186 Rome | T. +39 06 68309404